Build vs Buy: The Hybrid AI Strategy Reshaping CX

 Most of the fragmentation in CX comes from weak integration.
 ChiefMartec's 2025 marketing technology landscape now includes 15,384 solutions, up 9% from the previous year's 14,106, where only a small minority reach true scale.
 Fragmentation is the rule, not the exception.

-Customers don’t care if something was built or bought.
+Customers don’t care how you got there.
 They care whether it:

 works across their workflows